SofteqDG/ios-objective-c-coding-style/README.md

 id varnm;
 ```

-Class/protocol names SHOULD be self descriptive.
-An additional UI prefix (prefix right after an app- or organization-specific prefix) is RECOMMENDED if class is inherited from ui components (buttons, labels, views).
-It is RECOMMENDED to add an base class description in the name of your class.
+Follow next rules for class/protocol naming:
+* Class names SHOULD be as descriptive as possible, avoid shorthand and abbreviations.
+* Class/protocol name SHOULD be started with an app- or organization-specific prefix.
+* If subclassing, make it obvious by using the superclasses name in the new name.

 ```objc
 @interface SDCDownloadManager : NSObject